+SHOW SLIDE: Lesson 12: Absenteeism Rate

-Absenteeism rate is the rate at which employees miss work due to personal illness, personal business, or other reasons (excluding paid vacation).
+- SAY: In the last lesson, we will cover absenteeism rate, where to find the information for calculating and analyzing, why it is important in the school nutrition program, and how it is calculated. - ASK: Can someone tell me what absenteeism rate is? - DO: Wait for participants to respond. - FEEDBACK: Absenteeism rate is the rate at which employees miss work due to personal illness, personal business, or other reasons (excluding paid vacation).
 These absences may be avoidable or unavoidable.
 This rate includes paid and unpaid leave.
-Absenteeism rate is the percentage of hours missed versus hours scheduled over a specific period of time.

-High absenteeism rates can increase labor costs and drain an organization's bottom line.
-As absenteeism rates increase, the following cost increases affect the school nutrition program:

-- · increased labor costs associated with sick leave pay, - · pay of replacement employees, - · overtime pay, and - · a reduction in production quality and productivity.
+Absenteeism rate is the percentage of hours missed versus hours scheduled over a specific period of time. - ASK: Why would you want to calculate absenteeism rate in your school? - DO: Wait for participants to respond. - FEEDBACK: High absenteeism rates can increase labor costs and drain an organization's bottom line.
+As absenteeism rates increase, the following cost increases affect the school nutrition program: - increased labor costs associated with sick leave pay, - pay of replacement employees, - overtime pay, and - a reduction in production quality and productivity.

-The data may be broken down by week, month, quarter, year, school/site, or district.
-Data from this calculation can be observed over time to determine trends, and to improve management decisions that affect absenteeism.
+ASK: How often should you calculate absenteeism rate?

+FEEDBACK: Absenteeism rate can be calculated monthly and annually.

+SHOW SLIDE: Absenteeism Rate Calculation

-The information to calculate absenteeism rate can be found on the staff schedules, time sheets, attendance records, payroll reports, or other human resource documentation that is available.
+SAY: The information to calculate absenteeism rate can be found on the staff schedules, time sheets, attendance records, payroll reports, or other human resource documentation that is available.